calinux-py/Object-Detection/CaliDetect/README.md

 By default, both examples use the attached Coral Camera.
 If you want to use a USB camera, edit the ```gstreamer.py``` file and change ```device=/dev/video0``` to ```device=/dev/video1```.

+All rights to Google and Coral.AI.
+I love your products.